amterp/stid/README.md

-# Go FlexID: Flexible IDs
+# Go FlexID: Flexible ID Generation

 A Go library for generating short, configurable string IDs with a time and random component.
 Also referred to as "FIDs": **F**lexible **ID**s.